Freedom in the World

 Political Rights (1 = best, 7 = worst)

-John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections; he was sworn in again as prime minister at the age of 81.
-His party won 11 seats in the House of Assembly, but he pledged to “govern in a spirit of cooperation” with the SLP.
+John Compton, Saint Lucia’s first prime minister after independence, came out of retirement to lead the UWP to an unexpected victory in the December 2006 elections by winning 11 seats in the House of Assembly.
+He was sworn in again as prime minister at the age of 81.
 Compton was soon sidelined by illness and died in September 2007.
 He was replaced by Stephenson King, a UWP cabinet member who had served as acting prime minister for several months before Compton’s death.

 Saint Lucia is an electoral democracy.
-The 2006 elections were deemed free and fair, marking the first time that observers from the Caribbean Community and the Organization of American States were invited to observe.
+The 2011 legislative elections were deemed free and fair by observers.
 A governor-general represents the British monarch as head of state.
 Under the 1979 constitution, the bicameral Parliament consists of the 17-member House of Assembly, elected for five years, and an 11-member Senate.
 The prime minister is chosen by the majority party in the House of Assembly.
 Six members of the Senate are chosen by the prime minister, three by the leader of the parliamentary opposition, and two in consultation with civic and religious organizations.
 The island is divided into 11 regions, each with its own elected council and administrative services.
 Political parties are free to organize, but two parties—the UWP and the SLP—dominate politics.

-The constitution guarantees free exercise of religion, and that right is respected.
+The constitution guarantees freedom of religion, and that right is respected in practice.
 Academic freedom is generally honored.

 Constitutional guarantees regarding freedoms of assembly and association are largely upheld.
 Civic groups are well organized and politically active, as are labor unions, which represent the majority of wage earners.

 The judicial system is independent and includes a high court under the Saint Lucia-based Eastern Caribbean Supreme Court.
 In recent years, the record of Saint Lucia’s police and judicial system has been blemished by a series of high-profile incidents, including severe beatings of inmates by police and cases of police assault.
-Amid other high-profile crimes in 2010, the alleged rape of a woman by a group of police officers in Augustbecame a public scandal.
-At year’s end, the case remained unsolved, as investigations moved back and forth between the police and judiciary with no formal action taken.
+Amid other high-profile crimes in 2011, the gang-rape of two British women in May was still under investigation as the six men originally arrested for the crime were released after not being charged due to lack of evidence.

-Women are underrepresented in politics and other professions.
+Women are underrepresented in politics and other professions; there are currently three women serving in Parliament.
 Domestic violence is a serious concern, especially among women from low-income groups.
 Homosexuals are occasionally the target of hate crimes.